pingcap/docs-cn/sql/mysql-compatibility.md

 + Rename Table
 + Create Table Like

+### Database Administration

+Many administrative statements in TiDB work as they do in MySQL, but there are some important differences:

++ [`ANALYZE TABLE`](statistics.md#manual-collection) works differently in TiDB than in MySQL, in that it's a relatively lightweight and short-lived operation in MySQL/InnoDB, while in TiDB it completely rebuilds the statistics for a table and can take much longer to complete.

++ The output of the query execution plan returned from the `EXPLAIN` command differs from MySQL.
+For more information, see [Understand the Query Execution Plan](../sql/understanding-the-query-execution-plan.md).

 ### Transaction model

 TiDB implements an optimistic transaction model.
 Unlike MySQL, which uses row-level locking to avoid write conflict, in TiDB, the write conflict is checked only in the `commit` process during the execution of the statements like `Update`, `Insert`, `Delete`, and so on.